 In addition, the draft comprehensive plan report was provided to neighboring municipalities and Highlands School District for their review and consideration.

-The comprehensive plan in a final draft form was presented at public hearings in December 2020, prior to adoption by the three communities' governing bodies.
-Adoption resolutions are provided in the Appendix or are available at these URLs:
+The comprehensive plan was presented at public hearings in December 2020, prior to adoption by the three communities' governing bodies.
+Adoption resolutions are provided in the Appendix.